driftingtides/hyvr/DEVELOPERS_GUIDE.md

 Uploading a new version
 =======================

-Please run the tests before you push anything to github.
+Please run the tests before you push anything to github (or at least our MADE test case by running ``python -m hyvr``).
 Furthermore, you should also publish the new version on PyPI.
 Therefore, you have to create a source distribution or a wheel using
 ```
 python setup.py sdist
 ```